rammic/rammic.github.io/_posts/2015-07-28-hiding-passwords-in-android-apps.md

 #### 5. Native C/C++ JNI Secret Hiding

   The strategy of moving sensitive operations out of Java and into native libraries was a common mitigation suggested in the /r/androiddev discussion.
-It certainly is one of the more effective strategies to thwart reverse engineering attempts.
+It certainly is one of the more effective strategies to thwart reverse engineering attempts since it adds several layers of complexity.
 To demonstrate this approach, our app includes JNI calls to a C custom function that XORs our keys just like we did in our Java-based implementation.
 The native/JNI hook is in the [HidingUtil class](https://github.com/pillfill/hiding-passwords-android/blob/master/app/src/main/java/com/apothesource/hidingpasswords/HidingUtil.java#L23):

 {% highlight java %}
  /**